xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 ## Summary

-The Compass Metro Fabric design meets the criteria identified for compass designs:
+The Metro Fabric design meets the criteria identified for designs:

   - **Simple:** based on Segment Routing as unified forwarding plane and EVPN and L3VPN as a common BGP based control plane